openSUSE/patchtools/test/TESTING.md

 #### normal ops

-* export a "known patch" (to stdout?), make sure it matches the known output? (what about 'signed-off-by')
+* export a simple commit, just one file, just one hunk:

+** export a known patch to a dir/file, with and without a suffix

+** export a known patch to a dir/file, with and without a suffix numeric, with normal and set starting number, with and without max width

+** export a simple patch to current dir

+** export a simple patch to dir/file, but one already exists

+** export a simple patch to dir/file, overwriting one that exists

+** export a simple patch to dir/file, testing reference

+** export a known patch to stdout

 * export a tag (not a commit)

-* write a patch -- default, no number, and no suffix, in current dir
-* write to a good dir and to current dir
-* write with and without suffix
-* write with and without numbering
-* write with non-default starting number
-* can write over a patch if and only if --force is supplied
-* write with and without reference
-* make sure extract and exclude work
+* export a commit that has multiple files

+** ensure extract works

-* ensure signed-off-by works
+** ensure exclude works

 * test various commits to ensure "Patch-mainline" is correct
 * test "num-width"?